Frequently Asked Questions

 mastered these principles (which isn't that hard!) we're confident you'll find Ledger better and easier to use than any

-other accounting system (except maybe LedgerPlus!!)
+other accounting system (apart from LedgerLite or LedgerPlus!!)

 If you'd like a good book that provides an excellent introduction to accounting we unreservedly recommend